Works well for babies who reject or have reactions to other formulas. Contains add-ins that make it close in nutrient value to breast milk.

 Indeed, today's infant formulas are a far cry from the primitive concoctions of bygone years.
 With a rising awareness of individual nutritional and digestive needs, infant formulas are continuously evolving to provide babies with better nourishment in more easily digestible forms.

 Contrary to popular belief, there's no need to heat room-temperature formula.
+Always check the temperature of formula before feeding to make sure it will not burn your baby's delicate mouth.

 When purchasing infant formula, you'll have a few different forms to choose from.